-5. The LGD/EAD Database
+5. THE LGD/EAD DATABASE

 5.1.
-Overview of the data
+OVERVIEW OF THE DATA

-GCD has built up the world's largest non-retail bank loan loss database with over 160,000 defaulted facility observations totalling over €400 billion in all non-retail Basel asset classes.
+GCD has built up the world's largest non-retail bank loan loss database with over 195,000 defaulted facility observations totalling over €550 billion in all non-retail Basel asset classes.
 The Global Credit Data LGD/EAD platform, the largest of GCD's databases, was created in 2005 and has grown rapidly ever since.
-It now gathers detailed information on tens of thousands of defaulted counterparties, particularly data on cash flows and collateral.
+It now gathers detailed information on over 100,000 of defaulted counterparties, particularly data on cash flows and collateral.
 The driving principles and objectives of the Global Credit Data databases are: